 Since its foundation, the Tainan Hydraulics Laboratory has hosted a multitude of experiments and studies regarding hydraulic engineering problems, served as a venue for teaching and practicum in civil engineering, and even undertaken cooperative education projects with the industry to aid in various hydraulic engineering works throughout Taiwan.
 For instance, the Laboratory worked with the Keelung Harbor Bureau on its outer harbor expansion project in 1957 and constructed a 1/100 model of the outer harbor for tests.
 This was the first successful experiment completed based on the model scaling theorem in Eastern Asia outside of Japan and was the first successful harbor engineering model test in Taiwan.

-Water flow experiments in Tainan Hydraulics Laboratory (Provided by the NCKU Museum / TPCE Catalogue 1955-1956)
+Water flow experiments in Tainan Hydraulics Laboratory (Courtesy of NCKU Museum/TPCE Catalogue 1955-1956)

-Director Hsu of Keelung Harbor Bureau inspecting outer harbor model tests in person (Provided by Tainan Hydraulics Laboratory)
+Director Hsu of Keelung Harbor Bureau inspecting outer harbor model tests in person (Courtesy of Tainan Hydraulics Laboratory)

-Exterior of Tainan Hydraulics Laboratory in 1955 (Provided by the NCKU Museum / 1955 Yearbook of Taiwan Provincial Tainan Junior College of Technology)
+Exterior of Tainan Hydraulics Laboratory in 1955 (Courtesy of NCKU Museum/Class of 1955 Yearbook of Taiwan Provincial College of Engineering)